 Stock Photography & Video Side Hustle

-Submit photos and video clips to stock platforms and earn a royalty each time they are downloaded.
-Genuinely passive once uploaded — but the per-download rate is low, AI-generated content has flooded supply, and meaningful income requires a large catalogue built over time.
+Submit photos and video clips to stock platforms and earn a royalty each time they're downloaded.
+It's genuinely passive once uploaded, but the per-download rate is low, AI-generated content has flooded supply, and meaningful income requires a large catalogue built over time.

 Income